 Bullock agreed: “Be a sponge, be proactive, and don’t sit around and wait.
 The key is that relationships are important and will be important, so the sooner you can start developing them, the better.”

-And don’t forget to take advantage of a free AIA membership for recent graduates; learn more here.
+To take advantage of a free AIA membership for recent graduates; learn more here.